O1ahmad/ansible-role-phoronix/README.md

 #### Launch

-When in `autopilot`, execution of each `phoronix-test-suite` test or test-suite is accomplished using the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool.
+When operating in `autopilot` mode **ONLY**, execution of *PTS* test suites and individual or groups of tests runs is accomplished using the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool.
+Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying `systemd` *Service* management framework, each test run can be executed within an environment according to specific run requirements and/or operator specifications as well as operated in parallel or sequentially based on a defined order.
+The following variables can be adjusted to manage these execution policies.

 `default_run_asynchronous: <true | false>` (**default**: *false*)
 - whether to run configured tests asynchronously and in parallel on a particular host **by default** or execute synchronously waiting for each test to finish prior to starting the next. *Otherwise, defer to run preference.*